Telecare

 Where do I get a community alarm service from?

 Shropshire Council have an arrangement with Tunstall Healthcare (UK) Ltd to provide the 'community alarm service' in this area.
-If you're in receipt of a means-tested benefit and are eligible for a community alarm service, this can be provided with a monitoring charge of £3.45 per week, payable by direct debit or invoice.
+If you're in receipt of a means-tested benefit and are eligible for a community alarm service, this can be provided with a one-off installation charge of £35 and a monitoring charge of £3.45 per week, payable by direct debit or invoice.
 If you'd like to be assessed for a community alarm, please call 0345 678 9021.

 If you're looking to arrange telecare services privately, there are many providers who you can contact directly.
 There are some listed below for you to consider.
 Please note that Shropshire Council doesn't endorse or make any recommendations on their services.